Hemingway Bars for the Best of Key West

 Then to Sloppy Joe’s

-The second bar on the Hemingway pilgrimage is the current Sloppy Joe’s, a much bigger and more crowded establishment.
+The second of the Hemingway bars on this pilgrimage is the current Sloppy Joe’s, a much bigger and more crowded establishment.
 Here a younger, louder guitarist plays more modern songs like “Into the Dark.”
 That place sells more than just drinks.
 You can eat a Sloppy Joe, which I did.
 Apparently this bar was the creator of that well-known, to people my age, school cafeteria staple of the same name.
 You can also get fish sandwiches.
-Leo had one of these and said it was quite good.
-And t-shirts, and mugs, and go-cups.
-In the gift shop.
-Hemingway looks down from a framed picture of himself in a fisherman’s sweater.
+My husband had one of these and said it was quite good.
+And there is a gift shop in this more commercial of Hemingway bars with t-shirts, and mugs, and go-cups.
+In the main dining room, Hemingway looks down from a framed picture of himself in a fisherman’s sweater.
 In his gaze are a boisterous company of loud tourists eating and drinking.
 Waiters wear beards and ball caps.
+In other words, they all are a caricature of Hemingway in the most famous of Hemingway bars.
 On one wall is a picture of a bunch of men who look superficially like Hemingway, but clearly are not him.
 When I ask about it, I find that it’s the Hemingway-look-alike hall of fame.
 Last year 149 men came to compete.
 I am astounded that it’s so many.

 Finally to the Hemingway House Museum

-When I tell this to Leo, he snorts.
-“It’s the only time you can get any positive attention for looking like a fat middle aged guy,” Leo says.
+When I tell this to my husband, he snorts.
+“It’s the only time you can get any positive attention for looking like a fat middle aged guy,” he says.
 He buys me the t-shirt.
 We get going to the Hemingway House museum.
 Hemingway bars, I suppose, are all over the world, but we had done the Key West versions.

 Scroll to Top